Operational Plan 2022 - 2023

 • developing accessible, effective and practical material to support the model WHS legislative framework to aid understanding and compliance, particularly for small business

-• driving and leveraging national action to improve return to work outcomes for workers with work-related injury or illness
+• supporting the initiatives in the National Return to Work Strategy 2020–2030 to improve return to work outcomes for workers with a work-related injury or illness

 • collaborating with our national and international counterparts, and

-• increasing awareness and education through our online multimedia hub and National Safe Work Month.
+• increasing awareness and education through our online multimedia hub and National Safe Work Month in October 2024.

 How we will measure our performance

-Our performance in delivering the activities identified in this plan will be measured against the performance measures and planned performance results included in the 2022-2023 Safe Work Australia Portfolio Budget Statements and reported in the Safe Work Australia Annual Report.
+Our performance in delivering the activities identified in this plan will be measured against the performance criteria and targets included in the Safe Work Australia 2024-25 Portfolio Budget Statements and reported in the Safe Work Australia Annual Report.

 Supporting information